jimbrig/KaaS/Slipbox/The Ultimate Guide to an Effective Weekly Review.md

 ##### How did my habits go?

 Review your habit tracker (you should have one if you are intent on having habits).
 Did you miss more than one day in a row?
 Do those habits line up with your broader aims in this season of life?
-Are there any triggers you need to change for habits, such as chaining them with a di!erent action?
+Are there any triggers you need to change for habits, such as chaining them with a different action?

 ##### Did I focus on the Most Important Things?

 Everyone has Most Important Things in their lives.
-Your most important things are di!erent than mine.
+Your most important things are different than mine.
 And no, we’re not talking most important tasks.
 These are the highest level areas of investment.
 For me, that’s my

 ---